 - Temperature & Symptom Screening - Anyone coming on campus will be screened for a fever or symptoms.

-- Sick Policy - Anyone coming on campus must be symptom free (fever, diarrhea, cough, sore throat, shortness of breath, runny nose) for 72 hours.
+- Sick Policy - Anyone coming on campus must be symptom free (fever, diarrhea, cough, sore throat, shortness of breath, runny nose) for 24 hours without medication.
 Out of an abundance of caution, staff/students will need to go home immediately if symptoms occur at school.

-- COVID-19 Testing - We strongly encourage all families, students and staff to get tested before returning to school and to follow all public health guidelines.
-When we come back to school, it is important to protect the health and safety of everyone in our Class Family Group.
-New CA guidelines released July 17 may require semi-monthly staff testing.
-LA county is working on making this available to schools as quickly as possible.
+- COVID-19 Testing - We strongly encourage all families and students to get tested before returning to school and to follow all public health guidelines to protect the health and safety of everyone in our Class Family Group.

 Q. Normally the afternoon includes specialist classes: Spanish, Music, Art, PE, Science/Social Studies, Barnyard, Computers.
 Will these classes still happen?